PSchiffsbauteil/data_backyard/CS50_code/background_info.md

 If anyone would want to try the programmes i would suggest using the [CS50 sandbox](https://sandbox.cs50.io), which recognizes cs50.h.

-The code can be compiled using the *make* command, which is also a convenience that was integrated for a smoother learning experience.
+The code can be compiled using the ´make´ command, which is also a convenience that was integrated for a smoother learning experience.